Late August-Late September

 Muskegon River Chinook Fly Fishing

 How can we convey our affection for this wonderful river, located just 45 minutes north of Grand Rapids?
-Surprisingly wild and natural in numerous locations, the Muskegon’s extensive, shallow gravel runs draw amazing numbers of Chinook salmon.
-Here the Spey rod is the tackle of choice – floating fly line with an indicator and two flies or flies only.
-Swing the Spey rod over Chinooks you or your Muskegon River guide have located is as good as big fish fly casting can get.
-Hooked fish typically bolt downstream forcing the wading fly fisherman to charge downstream after them, reeling and working the rod all the while.
-Double digit hookups are the norm, in what can be a spectacularly beautiful setting of high bluffs and ridges, crystal clear water, and shallow gravel stream beds – set in the colored brilliance of a Michigan fall day.
+Surprisingly wild and natural in numerous locations, the Muskegon’s extensive and shallow gravel runs draw amazing numbers of Chinook salmon.
+Single hand rods or switch rods are perfect here on the Muskegon River for salmon.
+Double digit hookups are common, in what can be a spectacularly beautiful setting of high bluffs and ridges, crystal clear water, and shallow gravel stream beds – set in the colored brilliance of a Michigan fall day.
 As our home river, the Muskegon River gives us lots of space to fly fish and plenty of Kings to chase.
 Book early because these trips fill fast with returning clients who, year after year, can’t get enough of fall fly fishing for Muskegon River Chinook salmon.